efredericks/CloudAppsDev/_posts/3-ServerlessTechnologies.md

 > Module video: [Cloud Functions/Storage Buckets Demo [12:13]](https://youtu.be/UB2KSBR3Zbk)

+Here is another for how to use authentication (internal to Google) with Cloud Functions:

+> Module video: [Cloud Functions Authentication Demo [11:59]](https://youtu.be/hs5f3sIg69o)

 ## Lab - Cloud Functions (Advanced)

 This codelab is going to do two things.
 First, you will spin up a Cloud Function and get it up and running, learn how to access it, etc.  This part is not strictly a difficult concept and the typical `Hello World` function is beneath you.